China’s rapid urbanisation over the past four decades has been achieved predominantly by the massive inter-regional rural-to-urban migration.

 Case studies at the metropolitan level are conducted in Beijing-Tianjin-Hebei region (BTH) and the Pearl River Delta (PRD) with special focus on municipalities of Beijing, Shenzhen, and Guangzhou.
 Five sets of data are collected to support our research, including aggregated census data, socioeconomic statistics, individual-level census and survey data, geographical information, and policy documents.
 Multiple types of statistical models, spatial visualization and analysis, and text analysis of policy documents will also be used in this project.

-This project will contribute to the academic literature by (1) situating China’s massive internal migration into the process of national urbanisation and interpret the patterns and problems of urbanisation by emphasising the critical role played by migrants, (2) employing a cross-level empirical approach that emphasises the interactive effects of individual and city-level factors, and (3) assessing the role of central and local policies in making migration decisions and shaping the urbanising landscape.
+This project contributes to the academic literature by (1) situating China’s massive internal migration into the process of national urbanisation and interpret the patterns and problems of urbanisation by emphasising the critical role played by migrants, (2) employing a cross-level empirical approach that emphasises the interactive effects of individual and city-level factors, and (3) assessing the role of central and local policies in making migration decisions and shaping the urbanising landscape.